beopencloud/cno/contributor_guide/cno-api_contributions.md

  go run .
 ```
 #### Best practice Git
+- Create a descriptive topic branch.
+- Make our change to the code.
-- Check the README file to install dependancies.
+- Check that the change is good.
-- Create a branch specific to the issue you are working on.
+- Commit your change to the topic branch.
-- Commit Messages
     Treat commit messages as an email message that describes what you changed and why.
     The commit message describe the details of the commit.
-4. Push your commits to your GitHub Fork.
+- Push your new topic branch back up to our GitHub fork.

 ### Submitting a Pull Request
-Send a Github Pull Request with a clear list of what you've done.
-For more informations see [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
-Always write a clear log message for your commits.
-One-lie messages are fine for changes.
+If we go back to our fork on GitHub, we can see that GitHub noticed that we pushed a new topic branch up and presents us with a big green button to check out our changes and open a Pull Request to the original project.
+- Click that green button and give a title ans description of Pull Request.
+    Put a good description that help the owner of the original project what you were trying to do.
+- Create a pull request (click on the button "Create pull request").